manoa-club-hunt/manoa-club-hunt.github.io/index.md

 * Add pagination to club listings
 * User can join clubs
 * Site admin can delete clubs
-* Add next 100 clubs from official UH Manoa club list
+* Add next 100 clubs from official UH Mānoa club list
 * Able to delete club listings
 * User profile page will display clubs user is member of